1Password/solutions/item-management/README.md

 ## Introduction

 These scripts are examples of how to perform bulk creation, read, update, or delete actions on items in 1Password.
+As well as an example script to create a temporary 1Password item to use for item sharing.

 For more information about managing items with the 1Password command line tool, see the complete documentation for [op item subcommands](https://developer.1password.com/docs/cli/reference/management-commands/item).